Deliciously Easy Freeform Fathead Pizza

-You see I have always loved cooking and baking was a true love of mine.
+You see I have always enjoyed cooking and baking was a true love of mine.
 Yet in the past, I had to be extremely careful when making “treats” for the family.
 All too often this spelled disaster for my hubby who was a diabetic at the time, so I just stopped making anything special.
-This made cooking no longer fun and a major chore.
+Eventually cooking was no longer fun for me and instead became a major chore.

 Making homemade pizza was a fun pastime for me and I thought those days were forever gone.
-Thankfully, this low-carb option is not only really delicious but it’s actually a lot faster to make than traditional pizza dough ever was.
-Did you say Delicious Freeform Fathead Pizza was faster than making a traditional pizza?
+Thankfully, this low-carb keto option is not only really delicious but it’s actually a lot faster to make than traditional pizza dough ever was.
+Did you say freeform fathead pizza was faster than making a traditional pizza?
 Yup, you heard correctly.
 No need to let the dough rise in a fathead pizza dough.

 Incase you want an even quicker keto pizza, checkout our Low Carb Keto Skillet Pizza recipe.